RationaleEmotions/just-ask/README.md

 represents the name of the docker image that is capable of supporting the respective `browser`.
 The `target` may not be relevant to all `implementation` values (for e.g., the `target` is currently relevant ONLY for `docker` based on-demand nodes.)
+* `environment` - Represents environmental variable key-value pairs to be passed to docker container

 ### Understanding the relevance of `implementation`
 **just-ask** currently supports two implementation flavors :